harleigh/react-wiat4CustomReportGenerator/README.md

 2. As a .xlsx file: "FormatForTemplateOfScores.xlsx".

 **My Recomended Work Flow:**
-1. Open the .xlsx version in either Excel, Google Sheets, or in LiberOffice.
+1. Open the .xlsx version in either Excel or Google Sheets.
-2. Enter all of your data, observations, etc. (do not edit the first column of the spreadsheet)
+2. Enter all of your data, observations, etc. (do not edit the first column of the spreadsheet where the test names are located).
-3. When you have finished with all of your data, save your spreadsheet in csv (comma sperated values) format.
-It is this .csv file that will be used in the report generation
+3. When you have finished with all of your data, save your spreadsheet in csv format: If you are using excel you must save the file in "CSV UTF-8 (Comma Delimited)" format.
+If you are using google sheets, simply save as (.csv) file.